tiro308/Web24/README.md

 This little project shows design and implementation of a fictional webhost.

-It is designed and build in Adobe XD including all assets, like the server illustration.
+It is designed in Adobe XD including all assets, like the server illustration.

 It is implemented with html, css3 and vanilla media queries for responsiveness.